-Summary of Understanding and Agreements 2021-2022
+Summary of Understanding and Agreements

-(For all K - 12th grade parents and students)
+(For all $K-12^{th}$ grade parents and students)

-• to the Holy Trinity a he standards of Horizon and the Word of God, d s and procedures of Hor isrespect to the p ersonnel of the scl Parent initials Student initials (grades K-12) • School or I reserve does not contractu of Trustees.
-Admiss guarantee automat campus, which is no ervices of Horizon Christ the right to terminate a ally bind Horizon Christi sion to Horizon Christian tic admission for future ot consistent with Horiz iny or all services ian School and is n School is a privi school years.
-As con's standards co at any time.
-I under subject to change lege, not a right, are student, I unders buld result in the lo erstand that the Parent without notice by deci- nd admission for one so tand that any behavion t & Student Handbook sion of Horizon's Board chool year does not r, either on or off • nission for Horizon Chris in school promotional r ke photos and vide eos of my student and to use his/her photo, Parent initials • electronic medium may be correspondence s including, but not limite ermission for such comn ted to, email, soc - = Parent initials • student/parent.
-I co applicable policies t I have read the Parent ertify that I consent to a and procedures in the P cations Policy, and the C and will submit to Parent and Studer all governing polic nt Handbook, inclu cies of Horizon Christia ding specifically the In n School, including all Pa rent / Guardian Sign ature Da te Stude ent Signature Date - Pai rent preferred non-eme ergency communication m ethods (1, 2, 3): phone callema iltextno prefe rence Revised 07/24 /2019
+• ian School do not tolerate prect to the personnel of the scl established policies · , Parent initials Student initial s (gr rades K-12) • School or I reserve to does not contractual of Trustees.
+Admiss guarantee automatic campus, which is no the right to termir ally bind Horizon ( ion to Horizon Ch ic admission for fu ot consistent with nate any or a Christian Sch ristian Schoo uture school Horizon's st nool are engaged by mutual call services at any time.
+I under ool and is subject to change old is a privilege, not a right, ary years.
+As a student, I understandards could result in the location. erstand that the Parent & without notice by decision ad admission for one schotand that any behavior, ei Student Handbook n of Horizon's Board ol year does not ther on or off Parent initials Student initial s (gr ades K-12) • I hereby grant perm video or quotation i chool to take photos and vide os of my student and to ι use his/her photo, Parent initials • electronic mediums phone.
+I give my pe Parent initials I hereby affirm that student/parent.
+I ce applicable policies a s including, but no rmission for such I have read the Pertify that I conser arent & Student to and will the Parent a teachers or staff members we mail, social media, and text tions. dent Handbook and have disting submit to all governing police and Student Handbook, included Conduct Policy (grades 7-12) using a school email according to the construction of the construc ount or personal cell ocedures with my chool, including all Pa rent / Guardian Signa ature Date Student Signature Date Par ent preferred non-eme rgency communicat ion methods (1, 2, 3):phone callema iltextno preferen ce Revised 07/24/20: 19